Pratham-19/Pratham-19/README.md

 - 👋 Hi, I’m @Pratham-19
-- 👀 I’m interested in devops
+- 👀 I’m interested in blockchain,fullstack
-- 🌱 I’m currently learning java,go
+- 🌱 I’m currently learning blockchain
-- 💞️ I’m looking to collaborate on java,python,flutter,go
+- 💞️ I’m looking to collaborate on mern,blockchain
-- 📫 How to reach me Gmail,Twitter
+- 📫 How to reach me Gmail,Twitter,LinkedIn

 <!---
 Pratham-19/Pratham-19 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.